SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

     -> s.someNumber = 11
     -> print(s.someNumber)
     <- 12

+The ``someNumber`` property gets its initial value from the definition of ``EvenNumber``, which sets ``EvenNumber.number`` to zero.
+Storing the number 10 into ``someNumber`` succeeds because it's an even number.
+Trying to store 11 takes the other branch in the wrapper's setter and cases 12 to be stored instead.

 When you apply a property wrapper, the compiler synthesizes code that provides storage for the wrapper